drojaazu/chrgfx/gfxdef/README.md

 `chr_converter` - (Optional) Specifies the internal conversion function to use; **this is only necessary for custom conversion functions in non-standard formats, and shouldn't normally be needed.**

 ### Palette Definitions (paldef)
 When we think of a palette, we generally envision a structure that contains a list of colors.
 This is still the case, but in chrgfx we split up the concept of palette structure and color data.
 If you imagine a carton of a dozen colorful Easter eggs, the eggs are the colors (coldef) while the carton holding them is the palette (paldef).
+This ,splitting of color data and palette structure gives us more flexibility and less redundancy, which we'll see later when we talk about profiles.

-Generally, the graphics hardware holds a finite number of colors from which the tiles on the screen may select a subset to use.
+Generally, the graphics hardware holds a finite number of colors from which the tiles on the screen may select a linear subset for use.
 We call the total group of colors the "system palette" or "full palette" while the subset is called a "subpalette" or "palette line."

 Returning to the Sega Mega Drive again as a simple example: its hardware has a system palette of 64 colors, while each subpalette is 16 colors.
-This means there are 4 subpalettes within the full system palette, and the tile graphics can use any one of those four subpalettes.
+This means there are 4 subpalettes within the full system palette, and the tile graphics, which are 4 bits per pixel and can thus address a maximum of 16 colors, can use any one of those four subpalettes.

-Something to note, however, is that the indexed PNGs (i.e. PNGs using a palette) such as those output from `chr2png` have a maximum of 256 colors.
-This is not a problem for most systems, though some may have a full palette with more than 256 entries.
-(For example, the Neo-Geo hardware, with 256 4bit subpalettes, a whopping 4,096 colors!)
+Something to note, however, is that the indexed PNGs (i.e. PNGs using a palette instead of 24bit color) such as those output from `chr2png` have a maximum of 256 colors.
+This is not a problem for most systems, though there are a few that have a full palette with more than 256 entries (for example, the Neo-Geo hardware, with 256 subpalettes of 16 colors each, making a whopping 4,096 colors!).
 In such cases, the palette is cut off at the 256 color mark.
 Instead of a full palette, though, you can specify any subpalette to apply a palette line for entries past the cutoff.

 ### paldef reference